rphan038/Song-Lyrics-Google-Chrome-Extension/README.md

 4.)
 Allowed user to submit their own queries to the Genius API if the startup algorithm failed to load correct lyrics.

 To implement this into your own Google Chrome browser, obtain a YouTube API key, a Genius API key, and insert them into line 23 and line 126 respectively in the popup.js file.
+You will also need to create an images directory in this main directory containing images for your extension button.
 Refer to the following resource by Google for a beginner's guide to developing extensions: https://developer.chrome.com/extensions/getstarted